lopezdsr/sql-query/hive_metastore.md

 ## Limitations
 {: #limitations_catalog}

-- With the Standard Plan, you can create up to 100 tables with up to 20,000 partitions per table.
+- With the Standard plan, you can create up to 100 tables with up to 20,000 partitions per table.
-- Using the Lite Plan, the catalog management features, such as `CREATE TABLE`, are not allowed.
+- Using the Lite plan, the catalog management features, such as `CREATE TABLE`, are not allowed.